determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/custom-pod-specs.rst

 administrator can configure pod specs that are used by default for all GPU and CPU tasks.
 In addition, users can specify a custom pod spec for individual tasks (e.g., for an experiment by specifying ``environment.pod_spec`` in the :ref:`experiment configuration
-<experiment-configuration>`).
+<experiment-config-reference>`).
 If a custom pod spec is specified for a task, it overrides the default
 pod spec (if any).

 ***************************